johnsonchmatc/madisoncollege_ruby_on_rails/Projects/course_project.md

 * At least 2 tests
 * Personal "done whens" met
 * Responded to all instructor feedback
+* README.md contains information for setting up the project from scratch, including any migrations or data that needs to be setup for the project to run without errors.

 ####Submission directions
 * Use a Git tag to create a tag called ```check-in-2```